-Note: Income level follows the definition of World Bank classification of countries by income level in 2005 estimates only approximate at best.
-While there are high take-up rates (e.g., over 80%) for some programs in some countries (Australia, Canada, France, Greece, the Netherlands, Portugal, and the U.K., excluding pensioners), most are not high.
-There are a number of programs with take-up rates in the 62-67% range, but many are around 50%, either a bit above or below.
-Furthermore, there are a fairly large number of programs with rates in the 32-37% range, and even a few with rates below 30%, which are very low.
-The countries in Europe have a reputation of greater universality (at least in spirit) of social programs than in the USA, as well as greater social inclusion, but their problems of low take-up seem to be equally widespread and, in fact, lower than those in some US programs.
+Table 2 shows take-up rates in other High Income countries in continental Europe, the U.K., Asia, Oceania, and North America.
+There is a wide range of participation rates, although it should be kept in mind that the data quality of the estimates of the number of eligibles (and sometimes of the number of participants) varies across countries and across programs and studies within country, making the estimates only approximate at best.
+While there are high take-up rates (e.g., over 80 percent) for some programs in some countries (Australia, Canada, France, Greece, the Netherlands, Portugal, and the U.K., excluding pensioners), most are not high.
+There are a number of programs with take-up rates in the 62-67 percent range, but many are around 50 percent, either a bit above or below.
+Furthermore, there are a fairly large number of programs with rates in the 32 to 37 percent range, and even a few with rates below 30 percent, which are very low.
+The countries in Europe have a reputation of greater universality (at least in spirit) of social programs than in the U.S., as well as greater social inclusion, but their problems of low take-up seem to be equally widespread and, in fact, lower than those in some U.S. programs.

 Many of the countries operate programs through their tax or fiscal authorities, and this typically results in high take-up.
-In the Netherlands, housing benefits are applied through a government-administered system that already has some information records.
-Child benefit and child tax credit programs in Canada and the UK are administered through the tax system, and the government attempts to have a registry of most members of the population (unlike in, for example, the USA).
+In the Netherlands, housing benefits are applied to through a government administered system that already has some information records.
+Child benefit and child tax credit programs in Canada and the UK are administered through the tax system, and the government attempts to have a registry of most members of the population (unlike in, for example, the U.S.).
 As a general rule, countries which have more population-wide registries are more able to reach low-income families than countries without such registries.
 The French housing benefit take-up is high because the sample includes many families already on benefit, which makes them both more amenable to participation in another program as well as already being present in at least one administrative database already.
-Some high take-up rates in Australia may be a result of all programs being administered by the same central agency, which both reduces lack of information on the part of participants as well as enables more cross-program administrative data sharing.
+Some high take-up rates in Australia may be a result of all programs being administered by the same central agency, which both reduces lack of information on the part of participants as well as enabling more cross-program administrative data sharing.

 Many programs which offer in-work benefits have lower-than-average take-up rates (France before 2016, Ireland), which may have something to do with the greater difficulty in treating earnings for workers than unearned income for nonworkers in benefit and eligibility calculations, or from the need for employer cooperation, if that is required.
-But the UK has been more successful with such programs, with take-up rates in excess of 60%, and the French in-work program which began in 2016 has a take-up rate of 73%.
+But the UK has been more successful with such programs, with take-up rates in excess of 60 percent, and the French in-work program which began in 2016 has a take-up rate of 73 percent.

-Many of the program with the lowest take-up rates are traditional locally administered programs requiring voluntary application and nonstandardized application and recertification procedures.
+Many of the program with the lowest take-up rates are traditional locally-administered programs requiring voluntary application and non-standardized application and recertification procedures.
 Administrative barriers in completing application and recertification forms and meeting the many requirements are probably responsible for the often low participation rates in these basic income support programs.
 It could also be that these programs are more stigmatizing than those operating through tax systems, where social inclusion may be felt more strongly by participants.
 Rationing can also clearly result in low take-up rates (Quebec child care program).